 Apart from my entrepreneurial engagements, I am also working on pro-bono consulting projects through the Penn Biotech Group.
 These projects involve working with clients in the healthcare industry to solve diverse business problems in the life sciences sector.

 Prior to joining the PhD program in Chemical and Biomolecular Engineering at Penn, I graduated with a Bachelor's degree from the Indian Institute of Technology (IIT) Gandhinagar in 2019, majoring in Chemical Engineering and minoring in Computer Science and Engineering.

-Prior to starting graduate school, I worked in computational research labs at Caltech, JAIST, and IIT Gandhinagar on a variety of interdisciplinary problems in applied physics, materials science, chemistry, and computer science.
-I used computational tools and developed algorithms and frameworks - and in one instance, assembled parallel computing hardware - to solve these problems.
-I was also a competitive programmer, and participated in the ACM-ICPC India Regionals in 2017.
+As an undergraduate, I worked in computational research labs at Caltech, JAIST, and IIT Gandhinagar on interdisciplinary problems in applied physics, materials science, chemistry, and computer science.
+I was also a competitive programmer, and was selected to represent IIT Gandhinagar at the ACM-ICPC Regionals in 2017.